Get the best experience in our app

 While most jobs require a formal interview and perhaps a short test of some kind, teacher interviews are on a whole other level: teaching classes, meeting fellow interviewees, being grilled by pupils and panel interviews.

 It’s not easy, especially for new teachers unsure of the processes.
-Indeed as a headteacher who has conducted countless interviews, I’ve seen many a promising candidate falter due to uncertainty about the process.
+Indeed, as a headteacher who has conducted countless interviews, I’ve seen many a promising candidate falter due to uncertainty about the process.

-How to prepare for your interview
+Preparing for your teacher job interview

 Schools typically provide at least five working days’ notice before your interview.
-You’ll receive an email outlining the day’s schedule and requesting essential documents: educational certificates, proof of address, and two forms of ID (including one photo ID).
+You’ll receive an email outlining the day’s schedule and requesting essential documents: educational certificates, proof of address and two forms of ID (including one photo ID).

 Your preparation shouldn’t stop there.
-If you’re asked to deliver a lesson, don’t hesitate to ask practical questions about available technology, printing facilities or classroom resources.
+If you’re asked to deliver a lesson, don’t hesitate to ask practical questions beforehand about available technology, printing facilities or classroom resources.

 While you might not receive detailed information about pupils’ needs - this can be part of the assessment - you can request anonymised class data to support your planning.